lwindolf/lpvs/README.md

 Finally copy the "lpvs-scan.pl" to a location of your choice and provide it with the proper permissions.
 For example as root run:

-   cp lpvs-scan.pl /usr/local/bin
+   cp lpvs lpvs-scan.pl /usr/local/bin
-   chmod a+x /usr/local/bin/lpvs-scan.pl
+   cd /usr/local/bin && chmod a+x lpvs lpvs-scan.pl